 • PM head for Wadi Lajab which is a drive downhill from Faifa mountains then climb up to Al Hasher, then down again to Wadi Lajab.
 The drive up Al Hasher is a hair-raising series of hairpin bends, and unfortunately due to the strong sun, it was not possible to see a very nice view of the landscape.

 • Reaching the Wadi Lajeb entry, I do see non 4WD cars entering/exiting.
 I chose to park the rental car outside and take a walk into the Wadi.
 Watch out for the baboons though who will squeal at you to convey their warning.
-At the deep end of the Wadi, there is not a proper path and it is required to climb up a large boulder to walk further in.
+At the deep end of the Wadi, there is not a proper path and I had to climb up a large boulder to walk further in.

 • Having seen the Rijal Alma’a area, drive up to Soudah where these is another series of hairpin bends upwards enroute to Abha.
 There are balconies and terraces to stop by to admire the views, with a mosque on the first.
 The drive up should take about an hour with the stops, and there are local peddling honey and local dishes (possibly good for lunch) which one will need cash to pay if interested.
 There are a few more view points along the way and one is the stronghold of baboons waiting to raid the trash of visitors.
 Even with a cleaner positioned during the day to deal with litter, it is frustrating to see anything cleaned up, thrown all over by the baboons.

 • Continue on to Abha, taking in the views from a series of lookout points on the west of Abha called the Eastern Point views towards Abha.
-Abha lake lookout was closed when I was there, and I would skip the Art Street and The Al Bahah Square, and headed straight to Shamsan castle.
+Abha lake lookout was closed.
+I would also skip the Art Street and The Al Bahah Square, and head straight to Shamsan castle.
 Certain roads leading up to Shamsan castle were pretty steep and reminded me of driving up a steep portion of nob hill in San Francisco.

 Monday.